Example of a Simple Will

 woman researching free last wills on computer

-Since state laws and the needs of different individuals vary greatly, there is no standard, uniform will that works in 100% of cases.
-Nonetheless, we can paint what a basic will might look like and explain the meaning behind the various clauses it contains.
+Since state laws and the needs of unique individuals vary greatly, there is no uniform last will template that works in 100% of cases.
+Nonetheless, we can walk through an example simple will to provide you with a sense for some of the parts typically included in a last will and the meaning behind them.

-We’ll review a sample, fictitious will for George Washington.
+For this example, we'll be using a simple will for the fictious George Washington.
 We’ll analyze the will piece by piece, but first, let’s see it in its entirety.

 Article II.
 I direct that all my debts and funeral expenses be paid as soon after my death as may be convenient.

-Article IV.
-If my wife does not survive me, I give to my son John Parke Custis the sum of ten thousand dollars ($10,000).
+Article V If my wife does not survive me, I give to my son John Parke Custis the sum of ten thousand dollars ($10,000).

 1. If my wife, Martha Washington, survives me, then I give to my wife the First Equal Share.
 If my wife does not survive me, then I direct the First Equal Share be added to the Second Equal Share given in Paragraph 2 of this Article V